 All preachers are to be evangelists because all preaching should be Christ-centered, but how is the message of the Gospel to be communicated?
 To answer this question, the pastor must consider the goal of preaching.
 In this message, David Robertson equips pastors with basic principles to help them to teach in a way that leaves the listener dwelling on a great God rather than a great preacher.

 Series: Basics 2015

 The stories Jesus told described a King and a Kingdom unlike any other.
 Jesus’ words challenged His hearers to consider the magnitude of their sin and the depth of mercy that they could never deserve.
 Like those in Jesus’ day, we too are prone to misunderstand how these stories testify to the realities of Christ’s Kingdom.
 In a culture that is reluctant to embrace absolute truth, it can be convenient to marginalize who Jesus is and why He came to earth.
 Like the rich young ruler, we may consider ourselves to be moral people with no need for a Savior. ...

-It's easy for local congregations to become comfortable and allow our outreach to neighbors and friends to wane.
-But the pattern of our Lord is a passionate commitment to spread the good news of the kingdom of God.
-In this message from Matthew 9:36-38, Alistair Begg explains that taking our responsibility to share the gospel seriously means making Jesus’ priorities our own by seeing those around us clearly, caring deeply, thinking properly, and praying fervently.
+It's easy for local congregations to become comfortable and allow our outreach to neighbors and friends to wane, but our Lord demonstrated a pattern of passionate commitment to spread the good news of the kingdom of God.
+In this message, Alistair Begg explains what it means to take our responsibility to share the Gospel seriously.
+Jesus’ priorities are reflected in our lives when we see those around us clearly, care deeply, think properly, and pray fervently.

 One of the most memorable and inspiring scenes in the Bible is the "great multitude that no one could number" in Revelation 7.
 Looking more deeply at this passage, Alistair Begg explains the relationship between these worshippers gathered before God's throne and the Church's mission to take the Gospel to the whole world.